 Figure H.2.
-An example FOM plot for the -2σ limit for c{QQ}^1 , scaled to the FOM at the best fit point.
+An example FOM plot for the $-2\sigma$ limit for $c{QQ}^1$ , scaled to the FOM at the best fit point.

 Equipped with these improvements in the visualization, we can proceed to make all 52 of the FOM plots (shown in Figure H.3).
-The next step is the carefully examine the 52 plots and look for trends.
+The next step is to carefully examine the 52 plots in order to look for trends.
 The trends and resulting conclusions obtained from this study (in combination with insight obtained from the "top-down" approach) is described in Section 12.3.

 Figure H.3.
-The full set of 52 FOM plots (relative to the best fit point) for all 26 WCs at the $+2\sigma$ and -2σ limits.
+The full set of 52 FOM plots (relative to the best fit point) for all 26 WCs at the $+2\sigma$ and $-2\sigma$ limits.